aclai-lab/SoleLogics.jl/docs/src/modal-logic.md

 $$q \wedge \lozenge p \wedge \lozenge \lozenge q$$

 which has to be read *check whether this sub-sample of audio is silence, and the sub-sample after this is loud, and the sub-sample after the latter is silence again*.
-Let's see if this formula is true on the Kripke model above, starting from $w_1$.
+Let's see if this formula is true on the Kripke structure above, starting from $w_1$.

 ```julia
 # ... continuing code above ...